kamranayub/dotposthog/docs/SurveysApi.md

 <a id="surveysresponsescountretrieve"></a>
 # **SurveysResponsesCountRetrieve**
-> Survey SurveysResponsesCountRetrieve (string projectId)
+> PostHogSurvey SurveysResponsesCountRetrieve (string projectId)